Dannychz7/the_warden/README.md

 - what is ThreatFox?
 The server will feed your prompt (or the mock Google result) to the LLM, then stream back a SOC‑style advisory.

 # UPDATES:
-    07/16/25 - Implemented threatFox and abuseIPDB api calls
+    07/16/25 - Implemented threatFox and abuseIPDB api calls 07/17/25 - Created Qwen Decsions, allows the AI to call and make decisions